superstreamlabs/memphis-rest-gateway/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{
     "username": "root",
-    "connection_token": "memphis", // or password for user-pass based auth "token_expiry_in_minutes": 60,
+    "connection_token": "memphis",
+    "password": "memphis, // connect with only one of the following methods: connection token / password "token_expiry_in_minutes": 60,
     "refresh_token_expiry_in_minutes": 10000092
 }'